Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects: Challenges and Prospects

-\paragraph{Complexities of Fusion Strategies across Modalities.} Multimodal fusion techniques include early fusion, mid-level fusion, late fusion, hybrid fusion, and others \cite{atrey2010multimodal,gandhi2023multimodal}.
+\textbf{Complexities of Fusion Strategies across Modalities.} Multimodal fusion techniques include early fusion, mid-level fusion, late fusion, hybrid fusion, and others \cite{atrey2010multimodal,gandhi2023multimodal}.
 A key challenge is that conversational signals, such as voice, facial expressions, and transcripts, are inherently asynchronous and occur at different time scales, making it difficult to align them at the utterance level.
 Emotions also depend on the context of preceding and subsequent conversation turns, so the model must capture temporal dynamics \cite{wang2024dynamic}.
 Previous studies have used recurrent or self-attention layers to model sequential context \cite{houssein2024tfcnn, dutta2024deep}, but long-range dependencies remain challenging to learn.
 How to balance and integrate contextual sentiment cue features with multimodal fusion features in decision-making, and how to determine which fusion strategies are most effective across different modalities, remain open and important research questions \cite{geetha2024multimodal, Ramaswamy}.
+Recent advances in adaptive fusion strategies and dynamic attention mechanisms show promise, and future methods could explore transformer-based fusion that dynamically reweights modalities based on conversational context.